CatGuyDM/Gaze/README.md

 # Gaze

-Gaze finds SPPS (solid-phase peptide synthesis) impurities in LC-MS data.
+Gaze finds SPPS impurities in LC-MS data.

 Given a peptide sequence and an mzML file, it will look for common synthesis byproducts by matching the masses of the peaks in the spectrum against a list